 Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.Mark 11:24

 The thoughts we believe are the source of everything else that happens in our life.
 They are the prism through which we interpret reality.
 In every moment, the brain is flooded with far more information than it can possibly make sense of.
 The brain has what’s called a reticular activating system, whose job is to filter information from the environment by only holding on to information that confirms existing beliefs.
-This is why someone who believes,”I am successful,” constantly finds evidence to support their belief in the same manner as someone who believes, “I am not good enough.”
-Life change, for better or worse, always happens at the level of belief.
-To upgrade your thought life you must upgrade your beliefs.
+This is why someone who believes, “I am successful,” constantly finds evidence to support their belief in the same manner as someone who believes, “I am not good enough.”
 There is a famous sequence that captures the powerful impact thoughts (and the beliefs that empower them) have on our lives.

 Watch your thoughts.
 They become words.
 Watch your words.
 They become deeds.
 Watch your deeds.
 They become habits.
 Watch your habits.
 They become character.
 Character is everything.

 Experts estimate that human beings think between 60-80,000 thoughts and speak between 10-25,000 words in day.
 If words are the building blocks of life, it follows that every human being is constantly creating their life.
-And they are doing so at an incredible rate.
-We often don’t see it this way because our brains are on auto-pilot.
-We give little effort to take hold of our thought life and speech patterns, and we we wonder why our lives stay the same.
-The immaterial world is forever king of the material world.
-The key to all self-improvement is changing the way we think.
+And they are doing so at an incredibly prolific rate.
+We often don’t see it this way because our brains are on auto-pilot and many of our thoughts are repetitive.
+The bottom line is that the key to all self-improvement is changing the way we think.